crisperdue/prooftoys-site/content/quantifiers.md

 quantifier laws.

-These laws all contain quantifiers, `forall`, `exists`, or `exists1` for "unique existence".
+These laws all contain quantifiers, `forall`, `exists`, or `exists1` for "there exists exactly one" (or "unique existence").
 A few also use `the1`, which gives the unique value satisfying a condition, if there is indeed exactly one such value.

-Uses here of `p x` capture the same idea as informal notations such as
-<code>∀ x. &phi;(x)</code> found in some textbooks.
+Uses here of `p x` within `{x. . . . }` capture the same idea as informal notations such as <code>∀ x. &phi;(x)</code> found in some textbooks.

 ## Quantifier laws